frizatch/ScrollyTelling-Introduction/README.md

 o	History and the City – georeferenced and 3D maps about NYC

 ## Collect images or videos
-•	Digitally gather some of your own photos, drawings, graphics, or videos you might like to insert into a story.
+- Digitally gather some of your own photos, drawings, graphics, or videos you might like to insert into a story.
+- Find beautiful, freely usable images by others on the [Unsplash websit](https://unsplash.com/) and give credit to the photographers
-•	Take a look around the Smithsonian’s Open Access images to see if any appeal to you to incorporate into your story: https://www.si.edu/openaccess (Make sure the CC0 filter stays on as you look).
+-	Take a look around the Smithsonian’s Open Access images to see if any appeal to you to incorporate into your story: https://www.si.edu/openaccess (Make sure the CC0 filter stays on as you look).
-•	Explore Wikimedia Commons, another place for discovering freely usable media: https://commons.wikimedia.org/wiki/Main_Page (Use appropriate attribution!)
+-	Explore Wikimedia Commons, another place for discovering freely usable media: https://commons.wikimedia.org/wiki/Main_Page (Use appropriate attribution!)

-## ESRI's StoryMap
+## <a name="esristorymap"></a> ESRI's StoryMaps

 ### Create a Public ESRI account
 (If you want to create elaborate maps or access all of the functions of Story Maps, such as adding audio clips, see the Geospatial Services Page and request a licensed AGOL account.)